 Tabatha grew up in Buffalo, NY before migrating her way south to Winston-Salem.
 She has an associate’s degree in travel/tourism and aptly so!
 Her first job was on a cruise ship when she was 18 years old!
 Tabatha has been married to her husband, Bobby, for 18 years.
 They are proud parents to 14-year-old Beau and share their home with a Boston terrier named Norman and a fat cat named Shiraz.
 By day, you’ll find Tabatha working in Old Salem Museums and Gardens, where she helps plan events, but working with Forsyth Woman Engaged! is a great outlet for her great love and enthusiasm for weddings!
 In her spare time, Tabatha enjoys cooking, photography, camping and arts and crafts.
 And, of course, with a degree in tourism – she loves to travel!

 Forsyth Magazines account executive since 2012.
-Tamara Bodford is originally from Hudson, NC and now divides her time between Lewisville and Lake Norman.
-She and her husband, Paul, have been married for 23 years and their children, Zack and Katie, are both students at NC State University.
+Tamara Bodford is originally from Hudson, NC and now divides her time between Winston-Salem and Lake Norman.
+She and her husband, Paul, have been married for 26 years and have two children.
+Katie, in her last year at NC State University and Zack, a recent NC State grad working in Cary.
 They have a Bichon named Chuck.
 Tamara has a degree in psychology from UNC-Charlotte and enjoys reading, travel and loves to watch football.
 Tamara sells advertising for all four titles under the Forsyth Magazines umbrella and said, “I love interacting with the best clients, publishers and co-workers I could ever imagine!”

 Forsyth Magazines writer since 2012.
 Vonda was born in Greensburg, KY.
 With a father who worked for the railroad, she grew up in several areas including various parts of Tennessee and Alabama.
 Eventually, Vonda relocated to North Carolina and has called Winston-Salem home for almost 40 years.
 Vonda has a degree in English and media communications and recently retired from HanesBrands after 37 years.
 She joined the Forsyth Magazines team a few years ago at the encouragement of her daughter, Denise, who serves as project manager.
 She enjoys traveling, knitting, cooking and reading (most of all, reading about military history).
 “I love the variety of articles (including human interest, historical, informational, local businesses, service organizations and humor),” said Vonda.